Audition Requirements

 • The faculty will be listening for clarity of tone and diction, flexibility in the voice, and interpretive/dramatic elements as they apply to your selections.

-• Please send copies of the music for the songs you’ll perform at your live audition must be uploaded to Acceptd when submitting your pre-screening materials.
+• Please send copies of the music for the songs you’ll perform at your live audition must be uploaded to Acceptd when submitting your application materials.

 • Sightreading will be included in the audition